Kombucha and Caffeine Explained

-Caffeine, often called America’s favorite drug, can have negative (and sometimes hilarious) effects on the body and the nervous system.
-Yet significant amounts of this pharmacological agent occur naturally in the 2 most popular beverages in the world (besides water), tea and coffee.
+Caffeine, often called America’s Favorite Drug, can have negative (and sometimes hilarious) effects on the body and the nervous system.
+Significant amounts of this pharmacological agent occur naturally in the 2 most popular non-water beverages in the world: tea and coffee.
 Large doses are added to soft drinks and even bottled water.
-Like many good, naturally occurring substances found in nature, commercial production has perverted our relationship with caffeine, leaving us addicted or scared or both.

 L-Theanine: Tea’s Relaxation Effect